 "Honestly, Meredith, I dunno.
-I've never seen a case like this,"he said, scratching his head, "The institute's kinda a funny place.
+I've never seen a case like his,"he said, scratching his head, "The institute's kinda a funny place.
 We lock up all the real crazies there - at least, that's what I've heard.
-Never hear very many follow-up stories, though.
-Most people either just aren't ever let out or just can't be, cuz they're too dangerous to be around people."
+I've never had to recommend anyone there.
+Never hear very many follow-up stories.
+Most people either just aren't ever let out or just can't be, cuz they're too dangerous or crazy to be around people."

 "Sheriff, I know at this point it's a long shot to try to convince you otherwise, but I'm absolutely certain that"-

 "Meredith, I really feel for you, but there's nothing I can do right now.
 A lot of people were hurt tonight, and I can promise everyone right now has that exact attitude Mrs. Taylor showed.
-I do have hope for him, Meredith.
+I do have hope for 'im.
 I think anybody who can improve as quickly as he did is more than capable of change.
 But I can't turn my back on my town for his sake.
-At least not publically...Do yuh understand?"he asked softly.
-She nodded silently, one lone tear slipping down her cheek.
+At least not publically...D'yuh understand?"he asked softly.
+She nodded silently, her throat tight as she tried to swallow her tears.

 "Could you do me a favor?"she asked softly, "Find me a phone number or an address, just anything I can use to make sure he's okay?"